 When John Stockwell asked me to do a film set in the Bahamas about sunken treasure, greed, fun, and really hot chicks, I was in.
 I had never done a movie on the water.
 MGM was producing the film and at the time was making a big push to shoot the entire movie digitally.
-They wanted me to shoot on the Sony F-900′s and they kept on talking about bottom time – being able to stay underwater shooting for longer lengths.
+They wanted me to shoot on the Sony F-900 and they kept on talking about bottom time – being able to stay underwater shooting for longer lengths.
 On underwater housing for film you have a 400′ load.
-That is equivalent to about 4 minutes of bottom time.
+That is equivalent to about four minutes of bottom time.
 With an HD camera you could shoot for 50 minutes.
 I wanted to be fair to the studio and do a test.
-I wanted film, they wanted digital.
+I wanted film.
+They wanted digital.

 So that became my process.
 I had a very difficult time equalizing to begin with so it made it that much more productive if I didn’t have to get in the wet suits and the diving gear all the time.